ashutoshmjain/gita/src/mathuraChap02.md

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

-With advent of digital storage, we might presume information is stored forever.
+With advent of digital storage, we tend to presume information is stored forever!
 Nothing could be farther from the truth.
 Digital information is highly perishable.
 The average age of a corporate application is three to four years.
 This is particularly true in case of financial and health records where providers are forced to purge after max retention - normally seven years.
 The reason is simple - storage has a cost, and migration from one system to another is messy.
-One of the reason Bitcoin is gaining momentum is it promises eternal immutability to information - `Bramhrishi's` dream is finally taking shape in digital realm too !
+One of the reason Bitcoin is gaining momentum is it promises eternal immutability to information - like the physical books. `Bramhrishi's` dream is finally taking shape in digital realm too !

 </div>